-Quick Guide; Royal Caribbean vs Norwegian
+Our Quick Guide: Royal Caribbean vs Norwegian

-Royal Caribbean Wins:
+What Royal Caribbean Wins:

 - Massive Ships – It is hard not to find something exciting to do on Royal Caribbeans Oasis Class ships.
 We spent 7 days on the Harmony of the Seas and did not get to finish everything